braze-inc/braze-docs/_docs/_hidden/private_betas/snowflake_integration.md

 ## Product setup

-During the EA phase, onboarding to Cloud Ingestion requires some manual integration steps managed by Braze.
+During the early access phase, onboarding to Cloud Ingestion requires some manual integration steps managed by Braze.
 Follow these steps to set up the integration:
 1. In your Snowflake instance, set up the table(s) or view(s) you want to sync to Braze.
 2. Submit a form to Braze with the relevant integration information.
 3. Braze will send you a public key to [append to the Snowflake user](https://docs.snowflake.com/en/user-guide/key-pair-auth.html) for authentication.
 Once authenticated, the sync will start.